 Betting on football accas is a massive part of many sports fans’ weekend or midweek action.
-Not only are they a great way to engage with a bunch of matches you might never normally give a two hoots about, but they can also return big payouts, if you’re lucky.
-Here’s our golden rules for betting on football accas:
+Not only are they a great way to engage with a bunch of matches you might never normally pay any attention to, but they can also return big payouts if you’re lucky.

-- Rule number 1: Only bet for fun and only bet what you can afford to throw away
+- Only bet for fun and only bet what you can afford

-- Rule number 2: Never, ever bet on your team or your mates team
+- Never, ever bet on your team or your mates’ teams

-- Rule number 3: Don’t kick off a multiple with the 12:00 lunch time game
+- Don’t kick off a multiple with the 12:00 lunch time game

-- Rule number 4: Try and avoid betting on the FA cup and the league cup for your own sanity
+- Try and avoid betting on the FA cup

-- Rule number 6: When you have pennies left over always put it on a ridiculous acca
+- When you have pennies left over always put it on a ridiculous acca

-- Rule number 7: Don’t ask the world if you should cashout
+- Don’t ask the world if you should cashout

-- Rule number 8: DO throw in a late game or even a single sunday game into your acca
+- DO throw in a late game or even a single Sunday game

-- Rule number 9: Don’t go chasing your bets during the running of the day
+- Don’t go chasing your bets during the running of the day

-- Rule number 10: Do some research, at least make informed betting decisions
+- Do some research and make informed betting decisions

 Rule number 1: Only bet for fun and only bet what you can afford to lose

-Rule number 2: Resist the urge to bet on your team or your mate’s team
+Rule number 2: Resist the urge to bet on your team or your mates’ teams

-The same applies to your mate’s team, now he supports a Premier League side, because his local team are in League 1 and he thinks its cool to be supporting a billion-pound football franchise.
-Now his team has been winning all season, but the day you whack them in your acca they let you down as well.
+The same applies to your mate’s team, who’ve been winning all season, but the day you whack them in your acca they let you down as well!

 Rule number 3: Don’t kick off a multiple with the 12:00 lunch-time game